jlmelville/sneer/docs/input-initialization.md

-This involves taking "intrinsic dimensionality" values (which you can see summaries of logged to the console during initialization) and using them to scale the output kernel bandwidth for each perplexity.
+This involves taking "intrinsic dimensionality" values (which you can see summaries of logged to the console during initialization) and using them to scale the output kernel precision for each perplexity.
 See the "Console Output" section below for a bit more explanation of intrinsic dimensionality, but the full procedure is sufficiently complex that you should read the multscale JSE paper if you want the gory details.
 To just turn it on and